Putin's Nemesis, Russia's Future?

 ‘Alexei Navalny’s media image is black-and-white: for the West, a persecuted hero; for the Kremlin, an arch-enemy of the state.
 This book fills in crucial shades of grey, especially on the question of whether Navalny is a “nationalist.”
 Sprinkled throughout – astute observations on what draws Russians to his protests and how the government uses “selective repression” to keep them home.
 A detailed examination of Russia’s most famous opposition activist, politician and protester – and why the Kremlin wants to silence him.’ — Jill Dougherty, former CNN Moscow Bureau Chief

 ‘Demonised, harassed, poisoned, arrested, imprisoned: Alexei Navalny is not only Putin’s most persistent and arguably bravest critic, but as this eye-opening and very readable book demonstrates, he proves the growing hunger for change in today’s Russia.’ — Professor Mark Galeotti, author of We Need To Talk About Putin

 Jan Matti Dollbaum is a postdoctoral researcher at Bremen University, specialising in activism and civil society in Russia.

 Morvan Lallouet is a PhD candidate at the University of Kent, researching Navalny and the Russian opposition.

-Ben Noble is Lecturer in Russian Politics at University College London and an Associate Fellow at Chatham House.
+Ben Noble is Associate Professor of Russian Politics at University College London and an Associate Fellow at Chatham House.